-The space for low-pass filters on the terminal module can also be used to install attenuators to reduce input signals to a usable level for the HP 44708A or HP 44708H.
-Figure 4-5 shows normal channel configuration and shows how to install an attenuator for channel 0 on the terminal module.
-To install the attenuator, remove the Bank A SERIES JM0 jumper and install resistor R1 in its place.
+The space for low-pass filters on the terminal module can also be used to install attenuators to reduce input signals to a usable level for the HP 44708.
+Figure 4-4 shows normal channel configuration and shows how to install an attenuator for channel 0 on the terminal module.
+To install the attenuator, remove the Bank A SERIES JM0 jumper (the HP 44708F has a 10 $\Omega$ resistor in this position) and install resistor R1 in its place.
 Then, install resistor R2 in the Bank A SHUNT 0 position as shown.
 Precision components should be used to maintain accuracy.